-THE CONTROLS: Look for square, white and orange (divided diagonally), signs showing a 2-digit number in the white, upper triangle and a 2-letter code in the orange, lower triangle.
-Most are on posts about 1m high, but a few are on park sign or fence posts, or on a structure such as a seat.
-The signs look like this: The locations of these control posts are shown on the map by circles.
+THE CONTROLS: Look for posts about 75cm high with a square, white and orange (divided diagonally), sign showing a 2-digit number in the white, upper triangle and a 2-letter code in the orange, lower triangle.

+The locations of these control posts are shown on the map by circles.
 The centre of each circle indicates the exact position of a control post.
 The control descriptions describe the feature close to the control post.
 The START and FINISH place is shown on the map by a triangle for "start" inside a double circle for "finish".

 THE COURSE: From the START, visit each control in the number order shown on the map, until you are back where you started - that is then the FINISH.
-The "white" course is easiest, "yellow" just a little bit harder and longer, and "orange" slightly more challenging again (longer, has some uphill sections, and introduces the international symbols for control descriptions).
+The "white" course is easiest, "yellow" just a little bit harder.
 Check you have got to the right control each time by making sure the number on the post is the one shown against the map control number on the description, and write down the two-letter code to confirm you have been there.

-You can check the control codes to be sure you have got it all right by visiting the website of Peninsula and Plains Orienteers: papo.org.nz (and see where you can do more orienteering!)
+You can check the control codes to be sure you have got it all right by visiting the website of Peninsula and Plains Orienteers (and find out more about orienteering at the same time)